Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 A great trick for LinkedIn networking is to join groups where your prospects spend time.
 If you’re a member of the same group as a prospect, you can connect with them and direct message them rather than using the limited number of LinkedIn InMail messages your account gets.
 To increase your InMail limit, consider signing up for LinkedIn Sales Navigator.

-Once you’re a member of relevant groups, you can look for people to connect with personally, publish useful content, ask questions, and more.
+Once you’re a member of relevant groups where your target audience spends time, you can look for people to connect with personally, publish useful content, ask questions, answer questions, and more.
 This is also a great way to spread your own content to larger audiences to build your personal brand as an expert in your field.
+The goal is to be a trustworthy source!

 Keep in mind, most groups don’t like it when members publish promotional posts.
-Your goal with group participation is to raise awareness, make connections, and find prospects.
-At the same time, your participation can help people trust you and improve your relationships with them, and of course, relationship-building plays an important part in closing sales.
+The key to successful group participation is to raise awareness, make connections, and find prospects.
+At the same time, your participation can build trust and strengthen your relationships with group members, and of course, relationship-building plays an important role in closing sales.

 If you join a social media platform and spend all of your time promoting and selling, no one will want to connect with you or read anything you publish.
 Social selling is all about focusing on the right prospects, providing useful insights, engaging, and building relationships based on trust.

 Finding leads through social media can be time-consuming and challenging.
-You can eliminate that time if you’re looking for cannabis and hemp license holders by subscribing to the Cannabiz Media License Database.
+If you’re looking for cannabis and hemp license holders, you can eliminate that time by subscribing to the Cannabiz Media License Database.

 To be a successful social seller, you also need to use the right social media listening and communications tools.
 It can be very time-consuming to find content to share, posts to comment on, conversations to join, and so on that are so important to building relationships and warming up prospects.
 To save time, use a social media management tool that automates some of the processes for you.

-For example, use tools like Hootsuite, SproutSocial, Later, or Tailwind to monitor social media platforms for posts that use specific keywords which could signal a prospect as well as for posts published to specific groups or by specific people.
+For example, use tools like Hootsuite, SproutSocial, Later, or Agorapulse to monitor social media platforms for posts that use specific keywords which could signal a prospect.
+You can also monitor social media for posts published to specific groups or by specific people.
 This way, you’ll always have a pipeline of useful posts to share, see when and what your prospects post, and know when to join in the right conversations.

 The cannabis license holder prospects you’re looking for across the supply chain are accessible in the Cannabiz Media License Database, and from there, social selling is just a click away.
 If you want to close more deals, make sure sales outreach to targeted leads through social media is part of your sales process.
 Schedule a demo to see how you can do it with the Cannabiz Media License Database.